Etruscan religion: Spirits and deities

 After the 5th century, iconographic depictions show the deceased traveling to the underworld.
 In several instances of Etruscan art, such as in the François Tomb in Vulci, a spirit of the dead is identified by the term hinthial, literally "(one who is) underneath".
-The souls of the ancestors, called man or mani (Latin Manes), were believed to be found around the mun or muni, or tombs.

 A god was called an ais (later eis), which in the plural is aisar / eisar.
 The Liber Linteus (column 5, lines 9–10, and elsewhere) seems to distinguish "Gods of Light" aiser si from "Gods of Darkness" aiser seu: nunθene eiser śic śeuc /unuχ mlaχ nunθen χiś esviśc faśe: "Make an offering for both the Gods of Light and of Dark, / for them make an appropriate offering with oil from the Chi and from the Esvi rituals."
 The abode of a god was a fanu or luth, a sacred place, such as a favi, a grave or temple.
 There, one would need to make a fler (plural flerchva), or "offering".